 The Pico laser stimulates collagen, and at the end of the day, scar tissue is made of a collagen protein network, so we want to stimulate collagen in the dermal layer of our skin [the deeper layer] to either help flatten the scar or create a different structural integrity to the skin.

-We often recommend Pico treatments to our clients [for scar repair].
+We often recommend Pico treatments to our patients [for scar repair].
 Generally one treatment per month, between six and ten treatments total, depending on the scar, the history of the scar, and where it’s located.

 The other benefit to our Pico laser is, in comparison to our CO2 and Fraxel lasers, there is less downtime, it’s not as painful, you’re back at work the next day, with mild redness, and quicker results than some of the older modalities.
+It can be used on many types of scarring, including surgical scars from tummy tucks or caesarians, as well as accidental scars from skin trauma.

 Q: How do things like Pico work on older scars?
 3 years old, history of keloids?